lequyanh/NA2Dexperiments/README.md

 │   ├── Zammit
 ```

+* The sub-directories carry the name of the datasource.
+  * *Zammit* denotes the 3'UTR Flavivirae database published by *Zammit et. al. 2021* (https://pubmed.ncbi.nlm.nih.gov/32866223/)
+* Each datasource has been pre-processed differently.
+The pre-processing steps are listed in README files within the respective directories

 ## NA2DSearch projects
-NA2DSearch application can be downloaded from http://labtools.cz/na2dsearch/ (Java 7 or 8 is required for successful installation).
+NA2DSearch application can be downloaded from http://labtools.cz/na2dsearch/ (Java 7 and above is required for successful installation).

-NA2DSearch bundles queries and search parameters in a functional unit called *project*.
+NA2DSearch bundles query descriptors and search parameters in a functional unit called a *project*.
 Projects ensure transferability as they are ready to use right away, once downloaded.

-There are two NA2Dsearch projects - the first holding queries for both *bpRNA* and *tRNAdb* data-sources (they both contain tRNA records),
+There are two NA2Dsearch projects - one holding queries for *bpRNA* and *tRNAdb* data-sources (they both contain tRNA records),
 and the second holding queries for the Zammit dataset.
 ```
 ├── bpRNABenchmarkProject
 ├── ZammitBenchmarkProject
 ```

+For convenience, we include example databases in each query to test the search (e.g., a tRNA query has a FASTA of tRNA records pre-attached).

 ## Replicating the results
 ### Replicating search in the tRNAdb